paulhalla/dec-project-1/readme.md

 ### Assumptions

 * The pipeline can be forked and run locally as well as run via Docker.
-User knows how to set up and configure RDS, S3 and access control on AWS

 ### Preconditions
 * creation of a Postgres database on AWS
 * creation of an account on Alpha Vantage and obtain the API key via filling in [the form on this page](https://www.alphavantage.co/support/#api-key).